fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *27) What is a setter method?
 What does it return?*
 A setter method is an instance method we define within a class definition that enables us to reassign the value of an instance variable.
 Ruby has a shorthand `Module#attr_writer` method that allows us to quickly create a setter method.

 An important point is that a setter method will return the argument that is passed to it.
-This may have unintended consequences if our code implementation relies on the setter method applying some form of transformation to the instance variable - this will not be reflected in the return value of the setter method and in this case, we should rely on the return value of the getter method after the instance variable value has been reassigned by the setter method.
+This may have unintended consequences if our code implementation relies on the setter method returning a value after some form of transformation to the object referenced by the instance variable - this will not be reflected in the return value of the setter method and in this case, we should rely on the return value of the getter method called after the instance variable value has been reassigned by the setter method.
 ```
 class Dog
   attr_writer :name